Opinion | Palestinians have denounced Israeli apartheid for decades. As the world catches up, how will it react?

 However, Amnesty makes the distinction of saying that apartheid and domination include Palestinians across the entirety of historic Palestine.
 This is a step in the right direction, given that human rights groups have often focused on Israeli discriminatory practices only in the West Bank and Gaza.

 For too long the media, politicians and, yes, even human rights organizations have ignored the deep essence of apartheid.
 This isn’t just about the intentional discrimination between non-Jewish Palestinians and Jewish Israelis.
-The practices of Israeli abuse and apartheid vary across the West Bank, Gaza, Jerusalem, historic Palestine and the diaspora.
-The policy has been to fracture the collective Palestinian experience with settler-colonialism.
+The settler-colonialist practices of Israeli abuse and apartheid vary across the West Bank, Gaza, Jerusalem, historic Palestine and the diaspora, and have fractured the collective Palestinian experience.

 The findings of human rights organizations are not just mere accusations and allegations; they outline Israeli apartheid practices through concrete evidence.
 But why are these organizations doing work that should be carried out by the International Criminal Court?
 It’s clear even our own corrupt Palestinian “representatives” have also failed in making the case, since they are more concerned with securing their own power rather than justice.